gazebosim/gz-sim/doc/architecture_design.md

 properties at once, despite the entity type.
-So while in Gazebo you may need 3 plugins to interact with physics, rendering and sensors, on Ignition you could, for example, set a camera's visual color, its velocity and frame rate, all from a single system.
+So while in Gazebo you may need 3 plugins to interact with physics, rendering and sensors, on Ignition you could, for example, set a camera's visual color, its velocity and frame rate, all from a single plugin.

 > **TODO**: Mention specific concerns plugin devs need to have when writing plugins for distributed simulation.

 ## Plugin interfaces

-The ECS architecture, although flexible, can be a bit tedious to work with.
-For example, let's say we want to write a plugin which prints out the current pose of a link.
+Let's take a look at a typical Gazebo plugin which accesses a property from an entity and does something with it.
+In this case, it will print the current pose of a link.

-We need to:
+In general, the plugin will need to:

 1. Get the link and store it.
 1. Register a callback that is called at every simulation update.